koziniec/ug-template/unitguide.md

 - [Student admin](https://goto.murdoch.edu.au/StudentAdmin), [Exams](https://goto.murdoch.edu.au/Examinations), [Policies](https://goto.murdoch.edu.au/Policies), [Key dates](https://goto.murdoch.edu.au/DatesDeadlines), [Complaints and appeals](https://goto.murdoch.edu.au/ComplaintsAppeals)
 - [Learning and study](https://goto.murdoch.edu.au/learningstudy) support, including information about Academic Integrity and Murdoch Academic Passport
 - [Health and wellbeing](https://www.murdoch.edu.au/mymurdoch/support-advice/health-wellbeing) information, including Accessibility services, Medical and counselling services, Aboriginal and Torres Strait Islander support, and Sexuality and gender diversity support
-        ◦ Contact Access and Inclusion if you have a disability, Specific Learning Disorder or health condition (including mental health condition), are pregnant or breastfeeding or are caring for a person with a disability, and require support in accessing your studies.
+    - Contact Access and Inclusion if you have a disability, Specific Learning Disorder or health condition (including mental health condition), are pregnant or breastfeeding or are caring for a person with a disability, and require support in accessing your studies.
-        ◦ Kulbardi Aboriginal Centre provides support for Aboriginal and Torres Strait Islander students.
+    - [Kulbardi Aboriginal](https://goto.murdoch.edu.au/Kulbardi) Centre provides support for Aboriginal and Torres Strait Islander students.
 #### 1.5.4 Key dates and considerations for withdrawing from this unit
 If you are considering withdrawing from this unit, see the Withdrawing page for general information and implications.
 See the Teaching Periods page for implications of withdrawing at different times of the teaching period, including Census Date, and search for the specific dates for your current teaching period.